Housing Selection Process

 Students may be denied participation in GNH because:

-- Applicants miss the application deadline.
+- Applicants miss the application deadline or did not complete the application fully.

 - Applicants do not provide a thoughtful and substantive response for living in GNH.